BirchM93/Project/README.md

 <img src="assets/images/screenshots/navbarhover.png">
 <img src="assets/images/screenshots/loginhover.png">

--   Navigation links were tested with a hover affect to ensure each menu item link changes to a red colour when the cursor points to each link.
+-   Navigation links were tested with a hover effect to ensure each menu item link changes to a red colour when the cursor points to each link.
 -   The Login Button at the end of the navigation bar was tested with a hover effect which was verified to ensure the text in the button changed from white to gold.

 #### Price Packages